 - Over the rice season it with food color mixed with milk, add some fried onions.

 - Add Saffron soaked water.

 - Add lemon juice all over.

 - Smear oil all over.

 - Cover the lid and seal it tightly with aluminium foil.

 - Place the cooking pot on the tawa.

-- Reduce the flame to sim and dum the biryani for about 35 minutes on sim flame.
+- Reduce the flame to sim and dum the biryani for about 40 to 45 minutes on low heat.